MarcKunst/functional-programming/README.md

 Thanks to the museum of volkenkunde for sharing their data.
 And thanks to my teachers and colleagues for their help during this project.

+The d3 example I used for this project was made by Alok K. Shukla.
+For more information see [link to his code](https://bl.ocks.org/alokkshukla/3d6be4be0ef9f6977ec6718b2916d168)

+I would like to thank my colleagues [Martijn Keesmaat](https://github.com/martijnkeesmaat), [Chazz Mannering](https://github.com/Chazzers) for helping me out.

 ## License

 Unless stated otherwise, code is [MIT](https://github.com/MarcKunst/functional-programming/blob/master/LICENSE)